crazybie/tgc/README.md

 }

 ```
-See main.cpp for more tests.
+See test.cpp for more tests.

+A small demo here: https://github.com/crazybie/AsioTest.git

 ### License